barryclark/jekyll-now/_drafts/Hack-School-Session-1.md

 ```

-#### Adding a navbar
+#### Adding a Navbar

-A navbar is a useful tool for people on your site to navigate to different parts of the page, and perhaps also different webpages.
+A navbar is a useful tool for people on your site to navigate to different
+parts of the page, and perhaps also different webpages.
+While navbars are
-While navbars are sometimes the first things built, I wanted things more set in stone before we tried to put it together.
+sometimes the first things built, I wanted things more set in stone before we
-And the cool thing is now that we know HTML and CSS, we can hopefully start piecing them both together at once.
+tried to put it together.
+And the cool thing is now that we know HTML and CSS,
+we can hopefully start piecing them both together at once.

 HTML actually has a pretty neat tag called <nav> that is more of a semantic, which is used to create navbars.